eSmelser/SnookR/README.md

 ```
 python manage.py runserver

+# If you are modifying JS files, also run webpack --watch in another terminal:

+webpack --watch

 ```

 Then simply navigate to the home page of the specified URL by the runserver output ex. `http://127.0.0.1:8000/home`